 The United States is the fourth largest country in the world in terms of land area (9.83 million square kilometers) and the third biggest in term of population (329,256,465, July 2018 estimate).
 It is also the most technologically powerful economy in the world.

 God has blessed the United States with an incredible amount of good farmland in order to grow a wide range of crops.
 The nation not only produces enough food to feed itself but also to sell to other countries, as well as assisting the needy around the world.

-America's natural resources include coal, natural gas, petroleum, copper, lead, rare earth elements, uranium, gold, silver, iron, nickel and timber.
-As of May 2013 the United States has the earth's largest reserves of coal with 491 billion short tons (27% of earth total).
+America has also been blessed with natural resources include coal, natural gas, petroleum, copper, lead, rare earth elements, uranium, gold, silver, iron, nickel and timber.
+The country is the third largest producer of crude oil in the world (2017 estimate) and is also the world's largest producer of natural gas.